Trading Education

 Weekly / MonthlyMacroHighest reliability.
 Monthly triangles averaged 121% rise (Bulkowski).
 Rare but powerful.

-Bulkowski's original research was conducted on daily and weekly charts, so the statistical benchmarks (34% average rise, 48% bust rate) apply most directly to those intervals.
+Bulkowski's research was conducted on daily and weekly charts, so the statistical benchmarks (34% average rise, 25% break-even failure rate, rank 36 of 39 bullish patterns) apply most directly to those intervals.
 On lower timeframes like 5m or 15m, expect slightly higher false breakout rates - compensate with stricter volume confirmation and tighter risk management.
 The pattern structure itself (converging trendlines, declining volume, 5+ touch points) is the same on a 5-minute chart as it is on a daily chart.

 The strongest approach uses multi-timeframe alignment: a higher timeframe shows the trend direction, your trading timeframe shows the symmetrical triangle with bullish confluence, and a lower timeframe confirms the breakout entry with volume.
 For example: daily uptrend → 4h triangle → 1h breakout confirmation.
 Or for scalpers: 1h trend → 5m triangle → 1m entry timing.
 This layered confirmation substantially increases success probability over single-timeframe analysis.